The Canvas

 Magnetic tile snapping

-Hold while dragging a node and it snaps into mosaic-style layouts, automatically matching walls and filling gaps for a clean, tiled workspace.
+Hold Ctrl while dragging a node and it snaps into mosaic-style layouts, automatically matching walls and filling gaps for a clean, tiled workspace.

 • Wall matching — Nodes align to the nearest edge of adjacent nodes.